Curriculum Guide

 This class introduces skills, techniques and concepts that create a robust foundation for the understanding of architectural principles.
 Students will create 3D models of existing buildings, generate 3D models based on basic floor plans, and design their own unique structures digitally.
 Concepts in design, critique and critical thinking will be explored.

-• Advanced Art Studio
+• Art Studio I

-ADVANCED ART STUDIO US7390
+ART STUDIO I US7380

 (Offered both semesters) (1 SEMESTER/0.5 credit) Grades 9-12